List of international presidential trips made by Jair Bolsonaro

-Map of countries visited by Jair Bolsonaro as President.
-Outdated map.
-(Guyana and Paraguay).
+International trips made by Jair Bolsonaro.

 This is a list of international presidential trips made by Jair Bolsonaro, the 38th President of Brazil.
-President Bolsonaro has made 24 international trips to 21 countries during his presidency, which began on 1 January 2019 and ended on 31 December 2022.
+President Bolsonaro has made 29 international trips to 22 countries during his presidency, which began on 1 January 2019 and ended on 31 December 2022.
 The official residence of the Brazilian president is the Palácio da Alvorada and principal workplace is the Palácio do Planalto, both in Brasília.

 The number of visits per country where he traveled are: